Nusa Penida: How to Get There, What to See & a 1–2 Day Itinerary

 The East Coast: Beaches and Viewpoints

-The east is quieter and greener, and its beach descents are a real workout for the legs.
-This side is best tackled as a separate day if you stay ove ight.
+The east coast is quieter and greener than the west, and its beach descents are a real workout for the legs: Diamond Beach, Atuh, the Thousand Islands viewpoint and Teletubbies Hills are best tackled as a separate day.

 Diamond Beach — white sand and sea stacks rising from turquoise water beneath a tall cliff; a scenic staircase carved into the rock leads down.